 Do you feel that you listen attentively to what your partner is trying to communicate to you?
 Do you feel your partner listens sufficiently carefully to what you say?
 Breakdown in communication is central to all relationship issues; if you feel communication between you and your partner is deteriorating then talking to an experienced third person can help you to learn how to really listen.
-You may then discover what has caused the blocks in your communication and take the first steps towards improving your relationship
+You may then discover what has caused the blocks in your communication and take the first steps towards improving your relationship.

 "I don’t readily reveal myself to others but I found I was able to trust Jeanette straight away and shared things with her that I wouldn’t normally disclose.
 She gives me the impression that nothing would be too shocking or ridiculous or off-key to bring into the light of day.
-I feel I could safely entrust my feelings to Jeanette and she would help me work through them".
+I feel I can safely entrust my feelings to Jeanette and she will help me work through them".

 Are you struggling with loneliness, feeling exposed, empty and vulnerable?
 Talking about these feelings, acknowledging that they do exist and that what you are feeling is very real can help to ease the pain, it can help you feel a little lighter and more able to find ways to cope.

-Terminal Illness If you've been diagnosed with a terminal illness, strong emotions and feelings can be overwhelming, you may find it helps to talk to a counsellor who is detached from the situation and is trained to listen and help you work through your feelings.
+Terminal Illness: If you've been diagnosed with a terminal illness, strong emotions and feelings can be overwhelming, you may find it helps to talk to a counsellor who is detached from the situation and is trained to listen and help you work through your feelings.

 Talking to a trained Counsellor

 Individuals act differently to issues such as affairs and betrayal, bereavement, terminal illness, work related difficulties, stress or depression and these differences need to be understood.
 It can be helpful talking through these problems with a counsellor to put things into perspective and to try to make sense of what is happening.
 Sometimes this can be achieved over a couple of sessions sometimes it takes a while longer.
-Counselling gives you the time, space and importantly the confidentiality to talk about worries and fears in a non-judgmental and empathic environment
+Counselling gives you the time, space and importantly the confidentiality to talk about worries and fears in a non-judgmental and empathic environment.

-My practice covers the South Leicestershire area with bases in Wigston and Narborough which are convenient to Countesthorpe, Cosby, Blaby, Enderby, Glen Parva, Broughton Astley, Earl Shilton, and Kirby Muxloe.
-I also work in the centre of Market Harborough.
+My practice covers the South Leicestershire area with bases in Wigston and Narborough which are convenient to Countesthorpe, Cosby, Blaby, Lutterworth, Enderby, Huncote, Whetstone, Thorpe Astley, Glen Parva, Broughton Astley, Earl Shilton, and Kirby Muxloe.
+I also work in the centre of Market Harborough, LE16.
 Our first initial meeting lasts for one hour in which a history is taken and you have the opportunity to talk through the difficulties you are experiencing.
 This allows for me to clearly understand the problems you wish to address and work through.
 It enables us to ensure that counselling is the best way forward for your needs and that you feel comfortable and trust working with me as your counsellor.
 If it is appropriate we then agree a time for subsequent counselling sessions which will be on an open ended basis.